Scales: Introduction and results

-We will show in \cref{ex scl} that $1-2-3$ in \cref{example of growth} are scalings.
-Scalings allow to define \emph{scales} which generalize packing dimension, Hausdorff dimension, box dimensions, quantization dimensions and local dimensions that are local counterparts for measures.
-For each scaling, the different kind of scales do not a priori coincide on a generic space.
-Nevertheless in \cref{applications}, as a direct application of our comparison theorems, we bring examples of metric spaces and measures where all those definitions coincide.
-This equality between the different scales gives us hints of the regularity of such spaces and measures.
+We will show in \cref{ex scl} that the families in \cref{example of growth} are scalings.
+Scalings enable defining \emph{scales} that generalize packing dimension, Hausdorff dimension, box dimensions, quantization dimensions and local dimensions.
+For each scaling, the different kinds of scales do not a priori coincide on a generic space.
+Nevertheless, in \cref{applicationscales}, as a direct application of our comparison theorems, we bring examples of metric spaces and measures where all those definitions coincide.
+In these examples, equalities between the different scales are linked to some underlying "homogeneity" of the space that is provided by the existence of an equilibrium state.

-Now for a metric space $ (X,d)$, replacing the specific family $ \dim $ in the definition of box dimensions by any scaling $ \Psi = ( \psi_\alpha ) _{ \alpha > 0} $ gives the following: \begin{definition}[Box scales] \emph{Lower and upper box scales} of a metric space $ (X,d) $ are defined by:
+Now for a metric space $ (X,d)$, replacing the specific family $ \dim $ in the definition of box dimensions by a given scaling $ \Scl = ( \scl_\alpha ) _{ \alpha > 0} $ gives the following: \begin{definition}[Box scales] \emph{Lower and upper box scales} of a metric space $ (X,d) $ are defined by: